 - Recover deleted/lost data from unmounted Macintosh HD

-- Recover data from formatted/crashed/unreadable/inaccessible Mac hard drives
+- Recover lost data from formatted/crashed/unreadable/inaccessible Mac hard drives

-- Recover data from APFS/encrypted APFS boot volumes
+- Recover lost data from APFS/encrypted APFS boot volumes

 - Recover lost data after macOS update